deghq/deg-toolbelt/README.md

 > deg generate-classes -d test -n Deg.Models -t Customer
 ```

-This generates the class from Customer table from test database with Deg.Models namespace.
+This generates a class from Customer table from test database with Deg.Models namespace.
 When there's no argument -t, it will generate all the tables into classes for that database.
+No argument -n means it'll use the database name as namespace of the class.